kasanari/vejde/README.md

 ## How to use

+### Installation

+This project uses [uv](https://docs.astral.sh/uv/) for dependency management.
+Run `uv sync --extra cu124` for PyTorch compiled with CUDA 12.4 and `uv sync --extra cpu` for CPU only.

 ### Define the relational model

 The class `BaseModel` is used to define the functions that your environment needs to provide for this library to function.
 The `BaseModel` class represents a lifted relational model of your domain, meaning that it should not contain information specific to particular instances.